Who Gets Obstructive Sleep Apnea?

-Babies and small children may have sleep apnea that is caused by swollen tonsils.
-Adults may also have enlarged tonsils causing obstruction.
-More commonly, their obstruction is caused by too much tissue at the back of the throat -- the uvula and soft palate -- that hangs down and blocks the windpipe.
-A larger than average tongue can also block the airway in many people as well as a deviated septum in the nose.
+It’s more likely if you're overweight or obese, have a thick or large neck, or have smaller airways in your nose, throat, or mouth.
+It can also happen if you have enlarged tonsils or too much tissue at the back of the throat -- the uvula and soft palate -- that hangs down and blocks the windpipe.
+A larger-than-average tongue can also block the airway in many people as well as a deviated septum in the nose.

-To diagnose obstructive sleep apnea, your doctor will perform a physical exam and take a medical and sleep history.
-The doctor may also ask people who live with you about your sleeping habits.
+Your doctor will give you a checkup and ask about your sleep.
+He may also want to ask people who live with you about your shut-eye habits.

 - Air flow